reema0814/Threat-Protection-with-XDR/Labguide/lab9_threat_hunting.md

 1. Select the **Create** button at the bottom of the screen.
 Close any feedback window that may appear.
 This will take a few minutes; you will see a notification (bell icon) when it is done and the *Compute instance* left icon turns from blue to green.

-1. Once the Compute has been created and running, verify that the kernel to use is *Python 3.8 - AzureML*. **Hint:** This is shown in the right of the command bar.
+1. Once the Compute has been created and running, verify that the kernel to use is *Python 3.8 - AzureML*. **Hint:** This is shown on the right of the command bar.

 1. Select the **Authenticate** button and wait for the authentication to complete.